Hassan al-Banna: Early life

 Hassan al-Banna was born on 14 October 1906 in Mahmudiyya, a rural Nile Delta town in the Beheira Governorate northwest of Cairo.

 His father, Sheikh Ahmed Abd al-Rahman al-Banna al-Sa'ati, was a Hanbali imam, muezzin and mosque teacher.
 His father was an important spiritual influence during al-Banna's early life.
-Sheikh Ahmed was known for his work as a Hanbali scholar, particularly his classifications of the traditions of Imam Ahmad ibn Hanbal al-Shaybani.
+Sheikh Ahmed was known for his work as a Hanbali scholar, particularly his classifications of the traditions of Imam Ahmad ibn Hanbal.
 These classifications became known as musnad al-fath al-rabbani.
 Through this work, Sheikh Ahmed forged connections with Islamic scholars that proved useful when his son moved to Cairo in 1932.

-In addition to his early exposure to Hanbali puritanism, Hassan al-Banna was inspired by Rashid Rida's magazine, Al-Manar.
-He was also heavily influenced by Sufism as a youth in Mahmudiyya.
-He attended weekly Hadra and was a member of the al-Hassafiyya Sufi order.
+In addition to his early exposure to puritanism, Hassan al-Banna was inspired by Rashid Rida's magazine, Al-Manar and he was heavily influenced by Islamic fundamentalism as a youth in Mahmudiyya.

 Al-Banna was first exposed to Egyptian nationalist politics during the Egyptian Revolution of 1919; he was thirteen years old at the time.
 In his personal accounts, Al-Banna identified himself with the widespread activism of the time.
 Despite his young age, al-Banna participated in demonstrations in Damanhur, published political pamphlets and founded youth reform societies.
 Although Al-Banna's family were not members of the Egyptian elite, they were relatively well-respected in Mahmudiyya.
-Sheikh Ahmed's was a distinguished imam and the family owned some property.
+Sheikh Ahmed's was a distinguished Imam and the family owned some property.
 However, during the 1920s economic crisis, the family had trouble sustaining the upkeep of their property and moved to Cairo in 1924.